USWNT 2019 World Cup roster: Which 23 players who made the cut for the United States women's national team? | Goal.com

 With just over a month until the 2019 FIFA Women's World Cup kicks off in France, United States women's national team coach Jill Ellis has named her 23-woman roster.

-The USWNT will take on Chile, Sweden and Thailand in Group F this summer, with them firm favourites to top that group as they bid to retain their world title.
+The USWNT will take on Chile, Sweden and Thailand in Group F this summer, with them firm favorites to top that group in the bid to retain their world title.

-Most of Ellis' final squad has been all but confirmed for many months now, but that didn't stop a handful of surprise names sneaking in at the expense of some unfortunate names.
+Most of Ellis' final squad has been all but confirmed for many months now, but that didn't stop a handful of surprise names from sneaking in at the expense of some familiar faces.

 Who made the USWNT's 23-woman roster?